rickyclegg/BigNightOut/README.md

 A vanilla js application to show off to Timeout.

 ### Timings
 To be honest I've run out of time.
-This has been great fun, but now it is late, and I've still got to link up the UI, but hopefully you like what I've done.
+I got carries away with writing tests and didn't get it all done.
+Then enjoyed it so much, I carried on refactoring to make it better.

 ### My Choices
-I started with `yo webapp` as I thought that would get me going fast!
+I started out on the wrong foot with `yo webapp` as I thought that would get me going fast!
 This was probably wrong, but a lesson well learnt.
-I chose Jasmine for testing, as I really like that it has spies, expects and everything built in and I don't need mocha, expect, sinon and so forth.
+I chose Jasmine for testing with Karma, as I really like that it has spies, expects and everything built in and I don't need mocha, expect, sinon and so forth.
 I'm using Babel to compile my ES6 down.
+I'm using ESLint for linting.
 I went for a BDD approach.
 The code and test were very slick when it came to just doing the food part.
 I chose to go back and add the drinks functionality later.
 In hindsight I feel it would have been neater to do food and drinks at the same time.
 Feel free to look through my commits (I'm sure you will) to see how the code changed.
 When I was TDD-ing the "good" path it was looking very slick with a filter.
 Was less happy with the final result needing `forEach`.
+`UserState` and `VenueMapper` were create with TDD the `App` was plumbed together testing after.
+I have started writing integration tests for `App` however I did not get time to finish all the interactivity.

 ### The brief
 I may have misunderstood the brief so please forgive me for that.